Arecibo Telescope: Design and construction

+On November 6, 1959, Cornell University entered into a contract with ARPA to carry out development studies for a large-scale ionospheric radar probe, exploring how this instrument could also be utilized in radio astronomy and other scientific areas.
 The observatory was built between mid-1960 and November 1963.
 William E. Gordon and George Peter of Cornell University oversaw its design for study of the Earth's ionosphere.
 He was attracted to the sinkholes in the karst regions of Puerto Rico that offered perfect cavities for a very large dish.
 Originally, a fixed parabolic reflector was envisioned, pointing in a fixed direction with a 150 m tower to hold equipment at the focus.
 This design would have limited its use in other research areas, such as radar astronomy, radio astronomy and atmospheric science, which require the ability to point at different positions in the sky and track those positions for an extended time as the Earth rotates.

 Ward Low of the ARPA pointed out this flaw and put Gordon in touch with the Air Force Cambridge Research Laboratory (AFCRL) in Boston, Massachusetts, where one group headed by Phil Blacksmith was working on spherical reflectors and another group was studying the propagation of radio waves in and through the upper atmosphere.
 Cornell University proposed the project to ARPA in mid-1958 and a contract was signed between the AFCRL and the University in November 1959.
 Cornell University and Zachary Sears published a request for proposals (RFP) asking for a design to support a feed moving along a spherical surface 435 ft above the stationary reflector.
 The RFP suggested a tripod or a tower in the center to support the feed.
 On the day the project for the design and construction of the antenna was announced at Cornell University, Gordon had also envisioned a 435 ft tower centered in the 1000 ft reflector to support the feed.